For General Information: (740) 374-1400

 Summary

-Pain is common after mastectomy and other breast cancer operations.
+Pain is common after mastectomy and other breast operations.
 Find out what causes it and learn about treatment options.

 Answer